 - 1.2 In all the cases, the Council will consider the conviction or behavior in question and what weight should be attached to it and each case will be determined on its own merits having regard to this Guidance. - 1.3 This Guidance is the baseline for acceptability and it must only be departed from in exceptional circumstances.
 Where it is appropriate for the Council to depart from this Guidance, clear and compelling reasons will be given for doing so.
 The purpose of this Guidance is to formulate guidelines, consistent with national guidance, which detail the Council's position on the relevance of convictions and cautions in respect of applications for the grant of new licences, and the renewal of existing licences, for private hire driver and operator licences.
-As the Council has the power to suspend or revoke a licence, this Guidance will also relate to the consideration of convictions and/or cautions received during the course of a licence. - 1.4 The legislation states that the Council may grant a licence only if it is satisfied that the applicant is a 'fit and proper' person. - 1.5 'Fit and proper' means that the individual (or in the case of a private hire operator's licence, the limited company together with its directors and secretary, or all members of a partnership) is 'safe and suitable' to hold the licence. - 1.6 In determining safety and suitability, the Council is entitled to take into account all matters concerning that applicant or licensed driver.
-They are not simply concerned with that person's behaviour whilst working in the hackney carriage or private hire trade.
+As the Council has the power to suspend or revoke a licence, this Guidance will also relate to the consideration of convictions and/or cautions received during the course of a licence. - 1.4 The legislation states that the Council may grant a licence only if it is satisfied that the applicant is a 'fit and proper' person. - 1.5 'Fit and proper' means that the individual (or in the case of a private hire operator's licence, the limited company together with its directors and secretary, or all members of a partnership) is 'safe and suitable' to hold the licence. - 1.6 In determining safety and suitability, the Council is entitled to take into account all matters concerning that applicant or licensee.
+They are not simply concerned with that person's behaviour whilst working in the taxi or private hire trade.
 This consideration is far wider than simply criminal convictions or other evidence of unacceptable behaviour, and the entire character of the individual will be considered.
-This can include, but is not limited to, the individual's attitude and temperament. - 1.7 It is important to recognise that matters which have not resulted in a criminal conviction (whether that is the result of an acquittal, a conviction being quashed, decision not to prosecute or an investigation which is continuing where the individual has been bailed) can and will be taken into account by the Council.
+This can include, but is not limited to, the individual's attitude and temperament.
+The categories of behaviours described below are introduced as 'offences' which may or may not lead to convictions.
+Any such behaviours will be taken into account whether or not it resulted in convictions or other sanctions. - 1.7 It is important to recognise that matters which have not resulted in a criminal conviction (whether that is the result of an acquittal, a conviction being quashed, decision not to prosecute, police decide on no further action (NFA), bailed, released under investigation or where an investigation is continuing) can and will be taken into account by the Council.
 In addition, complaints where there was no police involvement will also be considered.
 Within this document, any reference to "conviction" will also include matters that amount to criminal behaviour, but which have not resulted in a conviction.